Ikomia-hub/infer_google_vision_landmark_detection/README.md

 - **a Google Cloud Vision API Key**
 - **a Google Cloud account with Cloud Vision API enable**

-**Pease refer to the 'Advanced Usage' section for guidance on how to set these up.**
+**Please refer to the 'Advanced Usage' section for guidance on how to set these up.**

 ![Face detection landmarks](https://raw.githubusercontent.com/Ikomia-hub/infer_google_vision_landmark_detection/main/images/output.jpg)